mserajnik/vmangos-docker/README.md

 `127.0.0.1` with the server's WAN IP (or LAN IP, if you don't want to make it accessible over the Internet).

-VMaNGOS also requires some data generated/extracted from the client to work correctly.
+VMaNGOS also requires some data that gets extracted from the client to work correctly.
 To generate that data automatically during the installation, copy the contents of your World of Warcraft client directory into `./src/client_data`.
+Extracting the required client data can take many hours (depending on your hardware).
+Some notices/errors during the generation are normal and nothing to worry about.

+If you have acquired the extracted data previously, you can instead place it directly into `./src/data`, in which case the installer will skip extracting the data.

 After that, simply execute the installer: